 7. Change business income and expenses

-- Business plan — You may need to make strategic changes to the business, such as dropping unprofitable lines or eliminating specific services.
+- Business plan — You may need to make strategic changes to the business, such as adjusting your hours of operation, dropping unprofitable lines or eliminating specific services.

 - Budget — You may want to revise your budget, reducing spending for certain variable costs (e.g., marketing or travel).